scotlandphp/opentickets/docs/configuration.md

 details under the website key are used to ensure that the correct urls are put in emails sent out by the app.

+## Google Analytics

+To configure Google Analytics make a copy of `module/GoogleAnalytics/config/google-analytics.local.php` as `config/autoload/google-analytics.local.php` and set your own Google Analytics tracking ID.

+By default, the tracking ID is an empty key, which disables the Google Analytics integration.

+When overriding the `layout.phtml` view with your own do no forget to call the view helper (`<?= $this->googleAnalytics() ?>`) in the `<head>` section.

 ## Open tickets

 The final config file to look at is `config/autoload/opentickets.local.php.dist` copy this